pat-earl/faculty-page/src/teaching/2020-2021/120-graph-coding/slides/2_and_3.md

 ## Function Calls

-* Functions calls have a name, followed by a set of arguments enclosed in parenthese.
+* Functions calls have a name, followed by a set of arguments enclosed in parentheses.
 * Think of functions as natural language sentences.
     - The function name is *verb* ("draw").
     - The arguments are the options ("point 0,0")